 ❱ Sales rose in three of the neighborhoods contained in this report but dropped in all other areas compared to the first quarter of 2021.
 Compared to the previous quarter, all neighborhoods saw fewer sales.

 ❱ Supply constraints persist, which is limiting sales.
 The average number of homes for sale was down 20% year over year and down an even more substantial 31% compared to the final quarter of 2021.

 ❱ Pending sales, which are an indicator of future closings, increased 1.6% compared to the prior quarter, suggesting that closings in the second quarter of 2022 may show very slight improvement from the current numbers.

-❱ Home prices rose 20.7% from a year ago to an average of $438,994.
-Prices were also 2.3% higher than in the second quarter of this year.
-The rise of prices over the past few years is certainly impacting affordability, which is the lowest it has been since 2018.
+❱ Home prices rose 23% from a year ago to an average of $485,820 and were 5.8% higher than in the fourth quarter of 2021.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.